 Loma Linda University's dual MSW/MS in Criminal Justice is a unique program for students called to serve at the intersection of behavioral health and the justice system.
 Available in 2-year full-time or 3-year part-time formats, it combines advanced clinical social work training with a restorative, whole person approach to crime, healing, and community restoration.
-You'll graduate with two master's degrees and the skills to make a meaningful impact—from direct clinical practice to program leadership at the local, national, and international levels.
+You'll graduate with two master's degrees equipped for roles spanning direct clinical practice, program leadership, and systems-level impact at the local, national, and international levels.

 🔔 Admissions & Program Requirements